wilkieolin/ezkanji/ezphrases.md

   Your browser does not support the video tag.
 </video>

 Japan is supposed to be the land of the future, but it's very selective in its adoption of the newfangled.
 Pray that you don't have to ever fax a form or use a hanko seal during your time there - it's still necessary for a lot of things!
 Similarly, a lot of smaller shops and stands will be cash-only.
-So, if you're not sure, ask - "kaa do day ii des ka?"
+So, if you're not sure, ask - "kaa do de ii des ka?"
 Is using a credit card ok?

 ## Giving up